raspberrypilearning/flip-treat-webcards/en/step_2.md

 --- task ---

+**Test:** Click the **Run** button.

-**Test:** View your webpage.
+View your webpage.
 You should be able to see an image of a Lapis Sarawak and your text that describes the image.

 <div>
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/flip-treat-webcards-step-2" width="500" height="450" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>